The Complete Guide to Flights in Vanuatu

 Flight frequencies listed are for one-way travel only:

-• Port Vila - Santo, around 50 to 70 minutes, typically 10 to 14 flights per week
+- Port Vila - Santo, around 50 to 70 minutes, typically 10 to 14 flights per week

-• Port Vila - Tanna, around 40 to 60 minutes, typically 7 to 10 flights per week
+- Port Vila - Tanna, around 40 to 60 minutes, typically 7 to 10 flights per week

-• Port Vila - Norsup, around 60 minutes, typically 5 to 7 flights per week
+- Port Vila - Norsup, around 60 minutes, typically 5 to 7 flights per week

-• Port Vila - Longana, around 80 minutes, typically 3 to 5 flights per week
+- Port Vila - Longana, around 80 minutes, typically 3 to 5 flights per week

-• Port Vila - Lonorore, around 60 minutes, typically 3 to 5 flights per week
+- Port Vila - Lonorore, around 60 minutes, typically 3 to 5 flights per week

-• Santo - Sola, around 50 to 60 minutes, typically 3 to 4 flights per week
+- Santo - Sola, around 50 to 60 minutes, typically 3 to 4 flights per week

-• Santo - Gaua, around 45 minutes, typically 3 to 4 flights per week
+- Santo - Gaua, around 45 minutes, typically 3 to 4 flights per week

-• Santo - Mota Lava, around 40 minutes, typically 2 to 3 flights per week
+- Santo - Mota Lava, around 40 minutes, typically 2 to 3 flights per week

-• Port Vila - Lamen Bay, around 45 minutes, typically 2 to 3 flights per week
+- Port Vila - Lamen Bay, around 45 minutes, typically 2 to 3 flights per week

 Vanuatu Scheduled Domestic Flight Formalities

 For domestic flights in Vanuatu, you are required to check in before check-in closes, which is 45 minutes prior to the scheduled departure.
+However, we recommend checking in much earlier, especially if you suspect your bags are over the baggage allowance or if you're taking a flight from any of the outer islands other than Santo, Tanna or Port Vila.
+Check-in opens two hours before departure.

 Women who are 28-35 weeks pregnant must have a medical certificate stating they are fit to travel.

 If you or anyone you are booking for has special needs, please contact Air Vanuatu to make special arrangements.
-See more advice in Accessibility in the Vanuatu: Travellers with Disabilities, Wheelchair Access & More LINK#TT049.
+See more advice inĀ Accessibility in the Vanuatu: Travellers with Disabilities, Wheelchair Access & More LINK#TT049.

 What are the Standard Baggage Allowances for Vanuatu Domestic Flights?

-For carry-on luggage, both adults (12 years and over) and children (two to 11 years) are allowed one piece weighing up to 5 kg (11 lbs).
+For carry-on luggage, both adults (12 years and over) and children (two to 11 years) are allowed one piece weighing up toĀ 5 kg (11 lbs).
 Infants under two years old don't get a separate carry-on allowance.

 Note that passengers are required to be weighed while holding their carry-on bags for flights on smaller aircraft.
 Luckily for some, there are no weight restrictions for passengers.